-|Olives (olea europaea).|
+|Olives (Olea europaea).|

-Olive is a slow growing, evergreen tree with gnarled trunk dividing into grey, fissured branches and foliage of gray-green, fleshy, narrow leaves.
+Olive is a slow growing, evergreen tree with gnarled trunk dividing into gray, fissured branches and foliage of gray-green, fleshy, narrow leaves.
 It may reach up to 50 feet in height in their natural habitat and may last for more than 500 years.
 It grows well under frost free, dry, and well-drained soils.
-It starts bearing fruits when the plant reaches about 3-4 years of age, however, some cultivars may take much longer time before their first harvest.
-The tree blooms in the spring which subsequently develops into small round to oval green color berries by summer.
+It starts bearing fruits when the plant reaches about 3-4 years of age; however, some cultivars may take much longer time before their first harvest.
+The tree blooms in the spring which subsequently develops into a small round to oval green color berries by summer.

 Oil expressed from these fruits is recognized as one of the healthiest edible oils since it contains less saturated fat, and composes linoleic (omega-6) and linolenic acid (omega-3) essential fatty acids at the recommended 8:1 ratio.